G.O (singer): 2012

 They were the star fathers for Hello Baby season 5 where they take care and raise 3 children with different heritages.

 G.O will participate on SBS next drama after Rooftop Prince, titled Ghost.
 Also, there is a plan for MBLAQ sub-unit album (G.O and Mir) release this year, maybe after he finish with the drama, following by Asian tour and MBLAQ next album around September.

-G.O is a permanent member of the Immortal Songs 2 cast after the previous members left, along with other idols, like Luna of f(x) and Shin Yong Jae of 4MEN.
+G.O is a permanent member of the Immortal Songs 2 cast after the previous members left, along with other idols, like Luna (f(x)) and Shin Yong-jae (4Men).

 2013

-On 6 February 2013, MBLAQ's G.O., KARA's Seungyeon, ZE:A's Siwan, SECRET's Ji Eun, and INFINITE's Sunggyu will all be making cameos in the upcoming KBS2 sitcom 'A Bit of Love' ('Remaining Love').
+On 6 February 2013, MBLAQ's G.O., Kara's Seungyeon, ZE:A's Siwan, Secret's Jieun, and Infinite's Sungkyu will all be making cameos in the upcoming KBS2 sitcom A Bit of Love ('Remaining Love').
 According to KBS reps, "The idols are not fixed cast members, but for about three weeks, they'll appear as the younger versions of the five main characters and leave a strong first impression."
-G.O. will be playing the younger role of manly man Lee Jae Ryong opposite to Ji Eun of Secret.
+G.O. will be playing the younger role of manly man Lee Jae-ryong opposite to Jieun of Secret.

-G.O. and Go Woori to appear on Love And War 2 for the second part of Idols MBLAQ's G.O. and Rainbow's Go Woori are scheduled to appear in KBS 2TV's Couple Clinic – Love and War 2″ for the Idol Special as the main couple.
+MBLAQ's G.O. and Rainbow's Go Woori are scheduled to appear in KBS 2TV's Couple Clinic – Love and War 2 for the Idol Special as the main couple.
 According to a KBS representative on the 15th through Starnews: “G.O. and Go Woori are confirmed to appear on the Idol Special on the May 17th broadcast of Love and War 2.”
 This episode is the second part of the Idol Special (first part previous aired in March) and will show a story that couples in their 20s and 30's will be able to relate to.
 It was also revealed that the two were chosen because they worked together in the past.